Beginner’s Guide to ComfyUI

 The size of the latent image is proportional to the actual image in the pixel space.
 So, if you want to change the size of the image, you change the size of the latent image.

-You set the height and the weight to change the image size in pixel space.
+You set the height and the width to change the image size in pixel space.

 Here, you can also set the batch size, which is how many images you generate in each run.